[Tokyo/Haneda] 3 Shrines Carefully Selected by GTN Staff! Learn Shrine Visiting Etiquette and Manners!

 Haneda Aviation Shrine is located adjacent to Tokyo's Haneda Airport, and is a shrine that prays for the advancement of the aviation industry and safe air transportation.
 It was established in 1963 by people involved in the aviation industry due to the importance of the Haneda area as a place to pray for aviation-related safety.
 Located within the grounds of Haneda Airport, it is easily accessible to aviation industry professionals and travelers.
 Today, Haneda Aviation Shrine continues to exist and operate within Haneda Airport, and is revered by aviation-related people.

-★How to get to GTN from Haneda Sando (English)
+★How to get from Haneda Sando to GTN (English)

 GTN Haneda Airport Garden Instagram